Nlea/Camunda-8_an_Introduction_Workshop/README.md

 **Process Description**
 Imagine a known Food Delivery Service with the roles customer, restaurant and driver.
 Model the process of ordering food from the perspective of the delivery service.
 Start simple: Limit your model to 3 user tasks and at least one XOR gateway.

-You can find a sample solution [here](https://github.com/Nlea/Camunda-8_an_Introduction_Workshop/blob/main/Solution/Exercise02/delivery-process.bpmn)
+You can find a sample solution [here](Solution/02/02.bpmn)

-:tada: You have modeled a BPMN diagramm in the Camunda Webmodeler
+:tada: You have modeled a BPMN diagram in the Camunda Webmodeler

 ## Exercise 3: Make the process executable